sarah2244-4/Project-1-goldenapevisualmedia/testing.md

 ### Resolved bugs

-Every time I added a background overlay to the header image it covered the buttons too.
+- Every time I added a background overlay to the header image it covered the buttons too.
 If I changed the brightness of the image it also changed the brightness of the buttons.

-I could not find a workaround so in the end I removed the overlay and used contrasting white text and buttons on a dark image.
+    I found the code
+    ```
+    display: flex;
+	align-items: center;
+	justify-content: center;
+	flex-direction: column;
+    ```
+    from [here](https://dzuz14.medium.com/code-a-full-width-hero-background-image-with-transparent-overlay-95d757f8ff2c) to turn the overlay into a flex object which didn't interfere with text on top of it.

+- I wanted the logo to be circular as it was designed for a circular profile image on facebook.
+As the image was a rectange rather than a square, the standard border radius didn't work.

+    My first choice was to crop the image and re-upload it as a square.

+    However, I came across code to make it into a circle [here](https://www.webfx.com/blog/web-design/circular-images-css/) by adding the code
+    ```
+    overflow: hidden;
+	top: 50%;
+	transform: translateY(20%);
+    ```

 The profile image took a lot of work.
 To start with it was cropped but I wanted the full image.
 To fix it I found the code
 ```